 |Alma Mater:||Pittsburg State|

-The all-time winningest track and field coach in the history of the Big 12 and the former Big Eight Conference, Nebraska Head Coach Gary Pepin will enter his 37th season as the head coach of the Nebraska men’s and women’s track and field teams in 2017, making him the longest tenured active coach in Cornhusker athletics and among Big Ten track and field programs.
+The all-time winningest track and field coach in the history of the Big 12 and the former Big Eight Conference, Nebraska Head Coach Gary Pepin completed his 39th season as the head coach of the Nebraska men’s and women’s track and field teams in 2019, making him the longest tenured active coach in Cornhusker athletics and among Big Ten track and field programs.

-Since Nebraska joined the Big Ten Conference in 2011-12, Pepin's teams have won five Big Ten championships, including a men's sweep of the indoor and outdoor titles in 2016.
-Individually, Huskers have captured 44 Big Ten event titles, including nine in 2016.
+Since Nebraska joined the Big Ten Conference in 2011-12, Pepin’s teams have won six Big Ten championships, including a men’s sweep of the indoor and outdoor titles in 2016.
+Individually, Huskers have captured 63 Big Ten event titles, including nine in 2019.
+The Husker men claimed the Track & Field News Dual Meet National Championship in 2017 and were crowned the indoor champions in 2019.

-Pepin has been honored as the USTFCCCA Midwest Region Coach of the Year 10 times in his career, including the men's outdoor honor in 2016.
-He is a 27-time conference coach of the year, including five awards in the Big Ten era.
-He was the Big Ten men's indoor and outdoor coach of the year in 2016.
+Pepin has been honored as the USTFCCCA Midwest Region Coach of the Year 11 times in his career, including the men’s indoor honor in 2019 after the Husker men claimed the Big Ten indoor title for the third time in five years.
+He is a 28-time conference coach of the year, including six awards in the Big Ten era.
+He was the Big Ten Men’s Indoor Coach of the Year in 2019.
 Pepin was also honored as the 1995 USTCA National Indoor Track Coach of the Year, and earned NCAA District 5 Women’s Coach of the Year in 1995 and 1996.

 Only the fourth coach to guide the NU men’s program since World War I, Pepin has maintained the program’s stability after replacing the late Frank Sevigne in 1984.
-Pepin’s men’s program has matched the women’s success, capturing 19 indoor and 13 outdoor conference titles during his 36-year tenure.
+Pepin’s men’s program has matched the women’s success, capturing 20 indoor and 13 outdoor conference titles during his 39-year tenure.

 Among the elite athletes Pepin has coached at Nebraska are eight-time Olympic medalist, world champion and world-record holder Merlene Ottey; four-time NCAA champion Rhonda Blanford; Angela Thacker, who missed a bronze medal in the long jump by one-quarter inch at the 1984 Olympics in Los Angeles; 1989 NCAA outdoor triple jump champion Renita Robinson; 1991 NCAA outdoor 400-meter dash champion and Olympic bronze medalist Ximena Restrepo; three-time NCAA triple jump champion Ineta Radevica; two-time NCAA long jump champion Arturs Abolins; indoor high jump national champion, school indoor and outdoor record holder and 2008 Olympian, Dusty Jonas; 2009 indoor national champion and Big 12 indoor and outdoor long jump champion Nicholas Gordon, who also represented Jamaica at the 2009 IAAF World Championships in Berlin, Germany; nine-time conference champion Mara Griva and Big Ten champion and 2016 Olympic high jumper Marusa Cernjul.